Philipp Brammer

 Philipp Brammer (28 August 1969 – 28 July 2014) was a German actor from Munich.

-He began his voice acting career with the German dub of Nils no Fushigi na Tabi, and has since gone on to other things, such as being the dubover artist of Jason Priestley and Aamir Khan.
+He began his voice acting career with the German dub of Nils no Fushigi na Tabi, and later went on to other things, such as being the dubbing artist of Jason Priestley and Aamir Khan.
 He was best known as the teacher Jan Günzel in the ARD series Lindenstraße.

 On Monday, 28 July 2014, he did not return from a mountain tour to Edelweißlahnerkopf.
 After his wife made a missing report to the local police, a search and rescue mission was initiated.
 Brammer's body was found on Friday, 1 August, and he was determined to have died from an accidental fall.